kirbah/ai-architecture-blueprints/patterns/06-ai-observability/README.md

 **The core principle of the AI Observability pattern is to architect a system of continuous measurement that provides deep visibility into a production AI's operational health, cost, and behavior, transforming it from an unmanaged black box into a governable and reliable business asset.**

+**Business Outcome:** Provides the governance required to manage production AI, enabling cost control, proactive risk management, and the ability to prove the system's ongoing ROI to stakeholders.

 ---

 ### The Problem